Malcolm Tudor is an Anglo-Italian historian.

 'Malcolm Tudor writes expertly on this period.' --- Harry Shindler of the Italy Star Association

 Welcome to Emilia Publishing.
-Please browse through our internet bookshop for the best in summer reading.
+Please browse through our online bookshop.

 You will find books on World War II Italy covering British and Allied prisoners of war, escape and evasion, special operations, air supply and Resistance.

 There is free postage and packing in the UK and shipping by fast and efficient Airmail overseas.
 Delivery is usually 3-4 working days from order in the UK, 6-8 working days to Europe, and 8-12 working days to the rest of the world.

 All the books are brand new and in stock.

 This book provides dozens of individual stories of daring escapers and their brave Italian helpers.
 In September 1943 fifty thousand Allied prisoners of war fled their camps after the Italian Armistice and Surrender.
 The Allies had landed in the south.
 The Germans occupied the rest of the country and brought back Benito Mussolini as head of a puppet Fascist republic.
 The escapers were aided by a secret army of Italian civilians and members of the Resistance.
 They included the author's mother and grandparents who helped twenty British and South African soldiers in the Apennines of northern Italy.
 Over seventeen thousand escapers followed the mountain trails to Switzerland or through the enemy lines to Allied forces.
 The country tracks became paths to freedom.

 Price: £10.99 and delivered free in the UKFind Out More >>